-Having launched with a brand portal in January 2020, a wide variety of organisations are gradually switching over to the new identity.
+Since 2020, a variety of organisations are gradually switching over to the new identity.
 Widely covered in the international design press and beyond – including international business bible, Forbes – the new branding succeeds in unifying what the nation has to offer on the international stage.

 Demo Festival - Studio Dumbar

-The aim of Studio Dumbar was giving motion design a platform.
 The inaugural DEMO festival took place on 7 November 2019 at Amsterdam Central station.
-The first festival of its kind, DEMO showcased the finest motion work by studios, designers, emerging talent and academies from around the world, for 24 hours on 80 digital screens throughout the station.
+The first festival of its kind, DEMO showcased the finest 400 motion artworks by 253 studios, designers, emerging talent and academies from more than 37 countries.

 Flags of Peace - Trapped in Suburbia